 Micromanaging is all about control -- the fear of losing it and the refusal to give it up.
 Micromanagers feel compelled to over-involve themselves in every task or every project their team is working on because they believe they likely know best.
 With this mindset, micromanagers have a difficult time trusting their employees, having faith in their potential, and investing in their growth and success.

 Have trouble prioritizing

 Micromanagers can spend just as much time -- or more -- tracking, critiquing, analyzing, and overseeing smaller, more insignificant tasks or situations than they do larger projects and KPIs.
 They keep track of small tasks with the same intensity and scrutiny as big projects and deliverables.
 As a result, micromanagers are often, in the long run, not very successful in their leadership positions or with their own goal setting because they don’t focus their energy on what matters most.

 A typical micromanager spends a lot of time and energy setting up checks and balances to ensure their direct reports are not stepping out of line in any way.
 Rather than focusing on larger goals or KPIs, they expend resources, time, and energy monitoring a team that they seem to constantly suspect of poor performance or misdeeds.

-As HBR put it, the underlying cause of micromanaging “is a fear of failure.”
-Many micromanagers turn out to be driven by their own insecurities, fears, and anxieties over their own performance or capabilities.
+One underlying cause of micromanaging “is a fear of failure.”
+Many micromanagers turn out to be driven by their own insecurities, fears and anxieties over their own performance or capabilities.
 As such, they may be reluctant to want others, even their own employees, to succeed for fear it will uncover their own inadequacies.